smartkanak/wisepocket/README.md

 ```

 - **87 shared tests**, run on **both** the JVM and the iOS simulator — the parsing pipeline, categorisation,
   insights, Wrapped story, prompt building and the stores are all covered without a device.
+They run against
+  synthetic fixtures, never real statements: those are personal data and are kept out of the repository.
 - **detekt** with **no baseline file** — the tree sits at zero findings, so any new one is real.
 - **Konsist** pins the architecture the compiler can't: no per-bank branches, the `expect` seam stays
   narrow, the computing packages import no Compose, and no colour literals leak out of the theme.
 Every rule